 If the HAL supports a combination with physical streams:

-- (Android 11 or later) To better handle use cases such as depth from stereo and motion tracking, make the field of view of the physical stream outputs as large as can be achieved by the hardware.
+- (Android 11 or higher) To better handle use cases such as depth from stereo and motion tracking, make the field of view of the physical stream outputs as large as can be achieved by the hardware.
 However, if a physical stream and a logical stream originate from the same physical camera, hardware limitations might force the field of view of the physical stream to be the same as the logical stream.

 - To address the memory pressure caused by multiple physical streams,